What is headless Magento 2?

 Note: How to increase your store speed up to 95 in Google PageSpeed Insights?
 Amasty Google Page Speed Optimizer can help you to achieve the maximal score by automatically minifying and merging the JS and CSS files, optimizing HTML code, and resizing images without quality loss.
 Enable lazy loading and use webP format to make your website layout upload faster.

 Of course, we should mention that this system has some disadvantages.
 The development of such a website is more complicated and requires a lot of specific technical skills.
-Also, there is still a lack of available APIs, and you can lose some features.
+Also, there is still a lack of available APIs for creating headless Magento store, and you can lose some features.
 But there are already successful examples of Magento 2 websites that are headless.
 We will consider them below.

 Examples of Magento 2 headless stores

-Magento is a good choice for the back-end of a headless website.
-Below are examples of combinations of Magento 2 as a backend part and framework or CMS for the frontend.
+Magento is a good choice for the back-end of headless architecture.
+Below are examples of combinations of headless Magento 2 as a backend and CMS or framework for the frontend.

 Eleganza: Magento + PWA Studio

-The website of the brand Eleganza is one of the few examples of using PWA as the frontend part:
+The website of the brand Eleganza is one of the few examples of headless Magento 2 where PWA is used as the frontend part:

 Zadig & Voltaire: Magento + Vue Storefront